 - 7.1.
 The School's approach to the detection and management of additional educational needs will be guided by the Code of Practice. - 7.2.
 As part of the 'Assess-Plan-Do-Review' Model and to ensure collaborative working, the School works closely with parents of children who have or may have additional educational needs to assess and review a pupil's needs and support.
-Parents are kept informed concerning assessment, planning, provision and review of their child's education.
+Parents are kept informed concerning assessment, planning, provision and review of their child's education - 7.3.
+From September 2025, small group and one-to-one interventions will incur an additional charge.
+Core learning support services will continue to be provided as part of the standard school fees, ensuring all pupils have access to foundational support where needed.
+However, more targeted or intensive interventions will be chargeable.
+A detailed breakdown of chargeable provision, along with associated costs, is provided in Appendix 1.

-7.3.
+7.4.
 Identification of pupils with a learning difficulty

-- 7.3.1 Pupil progress and engagement is monitored and if the outcome of a screening test or any other circumstance(s) give(s) us reason to think that a pupil may have a learning difficulty, the Learning Support Department will report and consult with the pupil's parents as necessary and make recommendations about further assessment and support. - 7.3.2 Any pupil who is not listed on the Additional Educational Needs Register can be referred to the Head of Learning Support by form teachers/tutors or subject teachers via a formal online referral system.
+- 7.4.1 Pupil progress and engagement is monitored and if the outcome of a screening test or any other circumstance(s) give(s) us reason to think that a pupil may have a learning difficulty, the Learning Support Department will report and consult with the pupil's parents as necessary and make recommendations about further assessment and support. - 7.4.2 Any pupil who is not listed on the Additional Educational Needs Register can be referred to the Head of Learning Support by form teachers/tutors or subject teachers via a formal online referral system.
 Emerging concerns that do not yet have sufficient evidence to constitute a full referral can also be highlighted to the Head of Learning Support via a similar online referral system, as can specific concerns regarding legibility and speed of handwriting which has its own separate online referral system.
-Regular reviews of pupil progress, and close liaison between Tutors, Heads of Year, the Assistant Head (Pupil Progress), the Assistant Head (Pastoral) and the Senior Deputy Head are also used to identify pupils in need of support, who must then also be referred via the formal established process.
+Regular reviews of pupil progress, and close liaison between Tutors, Heads of Year, the Assistant Head (Pupil Progress), the Assistant Head (Pastoral) and the Senior Deputy Head are also used to identify pupils in need of support in the Senior School, who must then also be referred via the formal established process.
+Likewise, in the Junior School, pupil progress is regularly reviewed and discussed in year and subject teams.
+The Deputy Head (Academic), Pupil Progress Coordinator and Deputy Head (Pastoral) use assessment data to identify pupils who may be in need of further support.

-7.4.
+7.5.
 Classroom Teaching